 PURCHASE ORDER TERMS & CONDITIONS

-- Acceptance of Purchase Order: Buyer shall not be bound by this Purchase Order until Seller executes and returns to Buyer the acknowledgment copy of this Purchase Order.
-Seller shall be bound by this Purchase Order and its terms and conditions when it executes and returns the acknowledgment copy, when it otherwise indicates its acceptance of this Purchase Order, when it delivers to Buyer any of the items ordered herein or when it renders for Buyer any of the services ordered herein.
+- Acceptance of Purchase Order: Buyer shall not be bound by this Purchase Order until Seller executes and returns to Buyer the acknowledgment copy of this Purchase Order (email acknowledgement will be sufficient).
+Seller shall be bound by this Purchase Order and its terms and conditions when it executes and returns the acknowledgment copy (and/or acknowledgement email), when it otherwise indicates its acceptance of this Purchase Order, when it delivers to Buyer any of the items ordered herein or when it renders for Buyer any of the services ordered herein.
 This Purchase Order expressly limits acceptance to the terms and conditions stated herein, and any additional or different terms or conditions proposed by Seller are rejected unless expressly assented to in writing by Buyer.
-No contract shall exist except for the Agreement and this Purchase Order as executed as provided above.
+No contract shall exist except for that formed by the Buyer’s acceptance of this Purchase Order without change as provided above.

 Buyer will have no liability for payment for items delivered to Buyer which are in excess of quantities specified in this Purchase Order, Buyer’s Supplier Portal, or delivery schedules.
 Such items shall be subject to rejection and return at Seller’s expense, including transportation charges both ways.
 Buyer will not be liable for any material or production costs incurred by Seller in excess of the amount or in advance of the time necessary to meet Buyer’s delivery schedules.